remigius42/fitbit-otp-auth-app/CONTRIBUTING.md

     simulator
   - `connect phone` to connect either a cellphone or the Fitbit OS simulator
   - `build-and-install` to build the app and install it on the connected device
-- `npm run build` to build the Fitbit app
+- `npm run build` to generate the license data and then build the Fitbit app
 - `npm test` to run the unit tests